Do You Lose Your Pension If You Get Fired From A Government Job?

 Can a terminated employee get a Pension?

 Yes, generally termination of an employee does not affect the vested pension unless the reason is not that severe.
+The pension is always a retirement asset of yours.
+For the intention to make the after working life liveable the pension is essential.

 Can a government employee be terminated?

 Yes, a government employee can be terminated based on misconduct or other unfavorable activities.
+However, government or federal jobs are considered as most reliable and secured jobs.
+But still there are some cases or activities which can lead to termination.

 What happens when you get fired from a government job?